Nebulaevo/Paon/Readme.md

 🏗️ README IN CONSTRUCTION PLEASE DON'T JUDGE 🔧

 # 🦚 Paon Template Server
-**A template engine using a dedicated JS envionnement to develop, optimise, host and provide an endpoint to render your website's UI on demand**
+**Template engine using a dedicated JS envionnement to develop, optimise, host and provide an endpoint to render your website's UI on demand**

 - ⚛️ Pre-configured for React + Typescript
-- 🏗️ SSR or CSR rendering, per request, out of the box
+- 🏗️ API endpoints for SSR or CSR rendering, per request
 - 🧩 Developed as a plug and play, framework agnostic solution to handle your frontend
 - 🌌 Handle multiple sites from the same service
 - ⚡ Asset optimisation & bundling with Vite